yhtay/yhtay/README.md

 # [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&size=30&pause=5000&color=FFFFFF&width=1000&lines=Hi+I'm+Will!+A+former+Chemical+Engineer+turned+FullStack+Developer!)](https://git.io/typing-svg)

-Starting off as a healthcare worker, they then transitioned into a dynamic role in chemical engineering.
-But as the saying goes, "life is all about learning and growing," and our friend realized their true passion lay in the rapidly-evolving tech industry.
+Starting off as a healthcare worker, then transitioned into a role in chemical engineering.
+But as the saying goes, "life is all about learning and growing," and realized my true passion lay in the rapidly-evolving tech industry.

 ## 💻 Tech Stack
 Here are some of the technologies I have been working with: